Cary Wigington represents clients in the following practice areas:

 With over thirty-five years of experience, Cary has been involved in multiple practice areas.
 Early in his career, there was considerable involvement in construction, municipal, oil and gas, and business litigation.
 After working in Dallas for about ten years, Cary moved his practice to Lewisville in 1986.
 The practice relocated to its current location in Flower Mound in 2000.
 Located a few minutes north of the DFW airport, the firm serves much of the Metroplex and clients from around the State of Texas

-For the past twenty years, Cary has placed an emphasis on estate planning and ongoing business representation.
+For the past twenty five years, Cary has placed an emphasis on estate planning and ongoing business representation.
 Cary has enjoyed working with thousands of families during his estate planning career.
 Cary particularly enjoys working with new business owners and with owners of long existing businesses who are interested in properly structuring their personal and business assets.

 As the founder of Wigington & Dankesreiter, L.L.P., Cary has recruited and helped build a dynamic firm with an AV rating from Martindale-Hubbell.
 Cary has helped the firm become heavily involved in representing individuals in their business endeavors.
 Wigington & Dankesreiter, L.L.P. offers large firm expertise with small firm personal service.

 Typical representation includes personal and business estate planning, related entity and real estate practice, and probate and trust administration matters.